Skip to content

 When the counter hits zero

-1. The pricing page swaps to retail mode.
-The £112 cards disappear, the £149 card is the only option.
+1. The FOUNDER25 code stops resolving.
+Stripe blocks the eleventh redemption automatically at the coupon level.
 2. The hero CTA changes from "Claim founder pricing" to "Start free trial".
-3. The sticky mobile bar changes from "Founder · £112/mo" to "Retail · £149/mo".
+3. The sticky mobile bar changes from "From £11.24/mo with FOUNDER25" to "From £14.99/mo".

 There is no "we are going to extend it just this once".
 The cap is enforced atomically at the Stripe checkout layer.
 If two operators try to claim slot ten at the same instant, only one succeeds and the other gets refunded with an apology email.